ArchHem/Julia_exercise_projects/README.md

 $\hat{U} = \frac{1}{N} \sum_i B_i$

-This remarkably only involves solving the underlying PDE, but does not need or require to find the PDE on the option itself.
+This remarkably only involves solving the underlying SDE of the asset, but does not need or require to find the PDE on the option itself.
 Furthermore, strong error estimates can be found on $\hat{U}$ as a function of $N$.

 To simululate the stock prices withing a give time horizon $T$, we must use some form of discretization.
 The equations of the Heston model can be used either directly to do a forward Euler integration, but there are two ways of executing it: either via using normal asset prices or log-prices.